ykdojo/poke/README.md

 4. **Deeper Investigation** ([commit 1da7f8d](../../commit/1da7f8d)): Implemented lazy loading and CPU-only inference, which pushed the threshold to 430 images but still failed on larger datasets.

-5. **Root Cause Discovery**: Through detailed debugging, we discovered that Daft creates multiple UDF instances when processing larger datasets.
+5. **Root Cause Discovery**: Through detailed debugging, I discovered that Daft creates multiple UDF instances when processing larger datasets.
 These instances were trying to load the CLIP model simultaneously, causing race conditions in the transformers library.

 6. **Final Solution** ([commit 8e7411f](../../commit/8e7411f)): Implemented thread-safe model loading with a global cache, successfully processing all 1025 images.